 If you’ve found that Japanese knotweed has grown onto your property from adjacent land, then try to determine where it has come from.
-Should the weed have grown from private land, such as train tracks, a nearby supermarket or waterway, then you could also be eligible to make a legal claim.
+Should the weed have grown from private lands, such as train tracks, a nearby supermarket or a waterway, then you could also be eligible to make a legal claim.
 Since Japanese knotweed is so difficult – and therefore expensive – to remove, compensation can help cover the necessary costs to remove it professionally.

-Always bring in experts to remove Japanese knotweed and make sure they have an insurance backed guarantee, or you could find you are wasting your money.
-An insurance backed guarantee means you can get any future infestations treated for free no matter how many times it returns, for the duration of the guarantee.
+Always bring in experts to remove Japanese knotweed and make sure they have an insurance-backed guarantee, or you could find you are wasting your money.
+An insurance-backed guarantee means you can get any future infestations treated for free no matter how many times it returns, for the duration of the guarantee.

 At CEL, we can get knotweed removed from your property as part of your claim.
 If you are eligible to claim, we instruct an expert removal company to visit your home and survey the extent of the growth.
-And we only ever work with companies who offer insurance backed guarantees.
+And we only ever work with companies who offer insurance-backed guarantees.

 From there, they will treat the weed – regardless of how many times it grows back – until it is completely eradicated.
 In the meantime, our team of legal experts will work hard to get you compensation by settling a claim with the defendant.